 As Gartner notes in its Hype Cycle for Data Security report: “growing concerns about data privacy and security, leakage, regulatory compliance, and the ever-expanding capacity of storage media and volume of edge computing and IoT devices are making robust data sanitization a core C-level requirement for all IT organizations.”

 But a third party that pledges to take the task of data sanitization off your plate is not the same as the job being done right.

 Before you hire a partner for IT Asset Disposition (ITAD), it is helpful to know what data sanitization actually entails.
 It will help you eliminate any possibility of legal repercussions.
 Moreover, you can avoid a potential public relations disaster for a job gone wrong.

 Verified data destruction is crucial

 The Tech Target definition of data destruction goes like this: “the process of destroying data stored on tapes, hard disks and other forms of electronic media so that it is completely unreadable and cannot be accessed or used for unauthorized purposes.”

 Although this may sound like an endpoint, it is not.
-Despite the poignant language, there is no confirmation that the data has indeed been destroyed, and unverified destruction makes your data vulnerable.
-The ever-expanding library of data protection standards demand more.
-For highly regulated industries, such as telecommunication and healthcare, nothing short of data sanitization will do to comply with data privacy laws.
+Despite the poignant language, it lacks confirmation the process actually destroyed the data.
+In other words, unverified destruction makes your data vulnerable.
+The ever-expanding library of data protection standards demands more.
+For highly regulated industries, such as telecommunication and healthcare, nothing short of data sanitization will do.

 A sanitized device has no usable residual data and cannot be recovered even with the help of advanced forensic tools.
-In other words, although data sanitization and data destruction are often used interchangeably, the former takes the latter to another level by confirming, using recognized verification methods, that the data is permanently irrecoverable.
+In other words, although data sanitization and data destruction are often used interchangeably, the former takes the latter to another level.
+In essence, it confirms, using recognized verification methods, that the data is permanently irrecoverable.